ethereum-optimism/specs/specs/protocol/safe-extensions.md

 The Deputy Guardian Safe (currently the Optimism Foundation Safe) utilizes the Deputy Pause Module to remove the need for brittle pre-signed pause transactions and to speed up the reaction speed of the Deputy Guardian Safe for the specific purpose of triggering the Superchain-wide pause action.
+The Deputy Pause Module is explicitly designed to be used with an Externally Owned Account and is not designed to function with a smart contract deputy.

 #### Invariants

+1. Must enforce that the Deputy account is an Externally Owned Account under the assumption that the account will not attempt to circumvent the available mechanisms for doing so.
-1. Must correctly enforce access control so that only the hard-coded Deputy account can act.
+1. Must correctly enforce access control so that only the Deputy account can act.
-1. Must always allow the hard-coded Deputy account to act, even if the private key for the Deputy account has been leaked.
+1. Must always allow the Deputy account to act even if the private key for this account is leaked.
+1. Must not allow the Deputy to create authentication signatures that are indefinitely valid.
-1. Must only allow the hard-coded Deputy account to carry out the singular action of causing the Guardian account to trigger the Superchain-wide pause function on the `SuperchainConfig` contract (and must not allow any other actions).
+1. Must only allow the Deputy account to carry out the singular action of causing the Guardian to trigger the Superchain-wide pause function on the `SuperchainConfig` contract via the Deputy Guardian and the `DeputyGuardianModule`.
+Must not allow the Deputy account to authenticate any other action.

 #### Implementation